daimond113/pesde/README.md

 The pesde CLI supports the `.pesdeignore` file, which is similar to `.gitignore`.
 It can be used to include or exclude files from the package.

+## Documentation

+For more information, you can check the [documentation](https://pesde.daimond113.com/docs).

 ## Registry

 The main pesde registry is hosted on [fly.io](https://fly.io).
 You can find it at https://registry.pesde.daimond113.com.